 - It works offline.
 It stores all the maps on an SD card.

 Instead of the normal 80KB/s upload speed, Garmin Express can now reach speeds of 7,6 MB/s (I think that it the maximum write speed of this budget SanDisk memory card).
-The update that normal takes hours is now finished in 20 minutes.
+The update that normally takes hours is now finished in 20 minutes.